We just received this comment to our blog:

 Is Borrowing from your equity really a downside?

-So, the downside?
+So, the downside of a reverse mortgage?
 There was not as much equity when we were forced to sell the home when mom had to leave and so my brother, my sister and I will not get as large an inheritance later.
 Oh well!
 That was my mom’s house.
 She bought it, she paid for it and by golly, if she had used every dime of her equity to live happily there, I would not have been disappointed.

 I am extremely happy knowing that my mom was able to live a very full life without monetary concerns with her reverse mortgage.
 In fact, it was immediately after we did her loan that we became a full-time reverse mortgage lender.
 I have been closing solely reverse mortgages for almost 15 years now and I have helped save homes from foreclosure, helped seniors live full lives and I have never been happier as a lender.